MoserMichael/cstuff/all/blog/_posts/2018-07-24-structure.md

 - to what extent are there informal groups that are governing the show? (ouch - you probably will not ask such a question at an interview, however there are means of checking that, for example if you have a series of interviews at any given company you can look up if there is a common background from the CVs of your interviewer - nowadays almost everyone is on linked-in)
 - processes oriented vs. goal oriented; don't get me wrong - processes are very important, but the question is what counts in the end of the day?
 Can processes be adapted to fit a task, what amount of flexibility is there in the system?
 One way would be to figure out how the organization handled problems in the past - but I really would not know how to ask such questions in an interview.

+Of course who is going to hire you when you ask all these questions at an interview ... (nervous giggle).
+Now go figure...

 -------

 notes om [ THE TYRANNY of STRUCTURELESSNESS ](https://www.jofreeman.com/joreen/tyranny.htm)